FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Los Altos homes from wildfire?

-How long does installation take for a Los Altos property?
+What does home hardening include for a Los Altos property?

 Is Los Altos in a Very High Fire Hazard Severity Zone?